bagus1/cccux/README.md

 end
 ```

-### 4. Configure Permissions
+### 4. Managing Permissions and Roles

-Start your server and navigate to `http://localhost:3000/cccux`:
+Start your server, login as the Role Manager user you created and navigate to `http://localhost:3000/cccux`.
+You should see links in the footer on your homepage.

+## Permission Configuration

 1. **Model Discovery**: Click "Model Discovery" to automatically detect your models and create permissions
-2. **Roles Management**: Go to "Roles" to see default roles and create custom ones
-3. **Assign Permissions**: Configure which roles can perform which actions on your models
+2. **CRUD Actions added by default**: The Model Discovery process will add permissions for Read, Create, Update and Delete.
+3. **Additional Actions**: The Permissions page shows each model and all their permisssions.
+Click the "Create New xxx Permission" for a model and it will discover any additional actions that your controller and routes support.
+Add them and they'll be available for any role.

-## Permission Configuration
+## Role Creation

+Once you've created all the permissions from the Model Discovery page, you can assign them to Roles.
+By default, CCCUX creates three roles.
+Guest, Basic User and Role Manager.
+For additional Roles, click the Create Role button and fill out the simple form.
+Once it's created, edit it to configure its abilities.

-CCCUX supports two access types:
+ CCCUX supports two access types for each Crud Action.
+Global and Owned.

 ### Global Access
-- **What it does**: Access to all records everywhere
+- **What it does**: Access to the to all records for a model for the individual action.
+- **Use case**: Allowing Read access to the role for all items in a model.
-- **Use case**: Administrators, managers with broad access
+- **Use case**: Allowing Create access to create an item in a model.
 - **Configuration**: Select "Global" access type

 ### Owned Access

-- **What it does**: Access to records you own or have access to via relationships
+There are two types of Owned Access.
+When you click 'owned' for a permission (Update) for a model (Product) for a role ("Basic User"), by default, any user with that role will be able only update records they created.
+However additional fields will be displayed for 'Owned' role permissions.
+These allow you to allow access to a manager (Project Manager) if you have an appropriate model and relationships set up in your application.
+This is best used for nested routes (see the setup for nested routes above) so that for instance a Project Manager can manage all the Tasks in a Project.

+#### Basic Owned Access

+- **By Default**: Access to records for the user that created them.
-- **Use case**: Users editing their own records, managers accessing records in their scope
+- **Use case**: Users editing their own records

-- **Configuration**: Select "Owned" access type and configure ownership settings
+#### Advanced Owned Access

+- **First** select 'Owned' for a permission on a model for a role.
+- **Next** Select an Ownership Model (ProjectManager), and enter a foreign key (project_id) and a User Key (user_id)
+- **Result**: Now if managers (Project Managers) are assigned to the parent item (A Project), they can manage all the items (Tasks) within (their Project).

 ## Ownership Configuration Examples